LibertytechX/Backend-Test-/README.md

 ## Test Rundown

-You will be required to fork this repository into your personal account and then carry out few operations of extending functionality of the application and then make a pull request with your branch name to the **Liberty** main branch as you progress.
+You will be required to fork this repository into your personal account and then carry out few operations of extending functionality of the application and then make a pull request with your branch name to the main branch as you progress.

 ## Test Guide